 The Arts Award is a national accredited course for work relating to the arts.
 This covers areas such as art and craft, music, drama, ICT, research and communication.
 Newfield School became an Arts Award Centre in January 2015 which offers our pupils the opportunity to participate in the Arts Award scheme and gain nationally recognised accreditation for their achievements.
 It provides young people with opportunities to develop themselves creatively, learn new skills, communicate effectively, and hold exhibitions and performances.
 Pupils can achieve Bronze, Silver and Gold awards and new certificates which will be introduced are discover and explore.
 Pupils in the secondary phase have been working towards the award since January 2015, with the award being open to students in the post 16 phase and primary phases since September 2015.

 The Autism Accreditation programme provides an autism-specific quality assurance programme for hundreds of organisations throughout the UK and across the world.
 By providing a unified standard of excellence and a systematic framework for continuous self-examination and development, the aim of the programme is to continuously improve the quality of service provision for people with Autism and Asperger syndrome.
 Newfield School first under went an Autism Accreditation review in June 2011 with a review team spending 3 days in school observing lessons and other parts of the school day.
 They also reviewed planning, policies and training for staff and was initially accredited in September 2012.
-In June 2014 the school was delighted to go through the review process again successfully, achieving confirmation of the re-accreditation in September 2014.

 Inclusion Quality Mark